Home | History of Africa

 The rise of Islam generated an increase in the Arab slave trade, which culminated in the 19th century and eventually led to the forced transport in the Atlantic slave trade and the beginning of European colonization throughout Africa, which had dramatic effects on the history of Africa.

 The Muslim north had little influence on the independent kingdoms in the forested regions of West Africa.
-The Ife government, the first of the Yoruba city-states was established under a priestly king and was the religious and cultural center of the region.
+The Ife government, the first of the Yoruba city-states was established under a priestly king and was the religious and cultural centre of the region.

 At the beginning of the 14th century, Yorubaland established a community east of Ife that developed in the Benin Empire.
 Benin became an independent trading power by the 15th century, cutting off Ife’s access to coastal ports.
 Benin encompassed much of southeastern Yorubaland and the western Igbo by the 16th and 17th centuries.